The Millenium 73 Festival

-A full reproduction of scans of the And It Is Divine Millenium Edition magazine is available on-line and an OCRed reproduction in HTML is available on this site.
-A video documentary The Lord of the Universe is still available at Amazon and is a must for anyone with an interest in 1970's New Religious Movements.
+A full reproduction of the And It Is Divine Millenium Edition magazine is available on-line as is a reproduction of the Divine Times Millenium edition and the Divine Times pre-Millenium edition on this site.
+A video documentary The Lord of the Universe is still available at Amazon and available for free viewing or download at the Mediaburn archive and is a must for anyone with an interest in 1970's New Religious Movements.
+There is a transcript of the video here and a scene descriptor here.
 Some music from Millenium including the darshan line is available here.

 Rawat sat atop a tall throne, crowned by an immense golden "crown of Krishna," as the Astrodome scoreboard flashed the word "G-O-D." Young American "premies" wept for joy, others danced on the stage, the band played "The Lord of the Universe".
 In the universally bad press that Prem Rawat and his "Knowledge" got during and after Millenium 73 there was one person who got some good press, the only Western mahatma, Mahatma Saphlanand.